 Health Revolution Congress: The Rocky Road From Innovation to Adoption

-Artificial intelligence was undoubtedly one of the most discussed topics throughout the event.
+Artificial intelligence unsurprisingly remained one of the most discussed topics throughout the event.
 Yet the conversation around AI has noticeably matured.
 Instead of focusing on model capabilities and technical breakthroughs, speakers emphasized workflow integration, governance, accountability, and trust.
-Investors are increasingly evaluating AI startups not by what their models can do in isolation, but by how effectively those solutions fit into clinical environments, support healthcare professionals, and navigate regulatory realities.
-The message was clear: many healthcare technologies fail not because the AI is weak, but because the system around it is not prepared to absorb it.
+Investors are increasingly evaluating AI startups by how effectively AI-based solutions fit into clinical environments, support healthcare professionals, and navigate regulatory realities.

 This preventive approach is closely connected to another trend that surfaced throughout the congress: the movement of care beyond traditional clinical settings.
 Technologies enabling remote monitoring, virtual support, and home-based care illustrated how healthcare is gradually becoming more distributed and patient-centered.
 Solutions such as AI companions and digital health platforms are extending care into everyday life, helping patients stay connected to healthcare systems between appointments and reducing reliance on hospital-centered models.

 Women's health stood out as another prominent area of focus.
 Discussions moved beyond awareness campaigns and highlighted the structural challenges that continue to affect funding, research, and healthcare delivery in this space.
-Speakers pointed out that healthcare systems have historically prioritized mortality over morbidity, leaving many conditions that affect women's quality of life under-addressed.
-The growing attention to women's health reflects both a significant unmet need and an important opportunity for innovation.
+Iolanda Marchueta , Laura Vidal Borrell , and Arantxa de la Peña, among other speakers, pointed out that healthcare systems have historically prioritized mortality over morbidity, leaving many conditions that affect women's quality of life under-addressed.
+Even in 2026, we still struggle with the lack of thorough women-centered research, poor preventive care, and strong biases when it comes to female-founded initiatives.

 Taken together, these themes reveal a healthcare industry entering a new phase of digital transformation.
-The focus is no longer solely on creating innovative technologies.
+Today, the focus is no longer solely on creating innovative technologies.
 Instead, the industry is concentrating on the conditions required for those technologies to succeed at scale.
-Health Revolution Congress 2026 demonstrated that the future of healthcare will be shaped not only by innovation itself, but by the ability to build trust, support adoption, and create meaningful outcomes for both patients and healthcare professionals.
+Health Revolution Congress 2026 demonstrated that the future of healthcare will be shaped by the ability to build trust, support adoption, and create meaningful outcomes for both patients and healthcare professionals, and hopefully, in the next few years, we’ll be able to see some meaningful changes in the European healthcare landscape that will benefit all and lay the foundation for a healthier, stronger society.